wangsong004/wangsong004.github.io/content/authors/admin/_index.md

 I am the Director of R&D and Cofounder at VoxelDance, where I focus primarily on algorithms for geometry processing and implicit modeling.
 Prior to this, I worked as a Geometry Algorithm Engineer at UnionTech for three years.
 In 2016, I earned a Master’s degree in Mechanical Engineering from Nanjing University of Aeronautics and Astronautics.

 I specialize in geometry processing, focusing on triangle mesh algorithms such as model repair, Boolean operations, shell offsetting, remeshing, simplification, and nesting in 2D, 2.5D, and 3D.
-My work includes dental model optimization (e.g., crown orientation, RPD bracket direction) and labeling.
-Currently, I’m exploring implicit modeling and triangle-to-tetrahedral mesh conversion.
+I also work on dental model optimization, including crown orientation optimization, RPD bracket direction optimization, and dental labeling algorithm development.
+Currently, I am exploring implicit modeling and triangle-to-tetrahedral mesh conversion.

 If you’re interested in collaboration or exchanging ideas, feel free to reach out! 😃